 One possible cause is when the ground on which the building sits absorbs too much water and expands.
 The extra water usually comes from flooding or the removal of nearby trees which hold large amounts of water during their lifespan.
-Similar to subsidence, heave causes the foundation to crack and deform.
+Like subsidence, heave causes a foundation to crack and deform.

 The tips above for preventing subsidence are just as valid for heave, for you need to control any saturation of the soil.
 In either case, the hasty removal of nearby trees can have a worse effect than the problem you're trying to solve.